SALAHUDDINKHAN99/Azure-data-engineering-batch-load-project/README.md

 - - - -

-# II.
-Data Extraction Transfrmation & Loading into Landing,Bronze,Silver & Gold containers:
+# Data Extraction Transfrmation & Loading into Landing,Bronze,Silver & Gold containers:

 - We extract the data from MySQL OnPrem datasource and store it into the `landing container` in ADLS in parquet format.
 Similarly we extract data from OnPrem SFTP source and store it in `landing container` in CSV format aswell.<br/>
 - Data is then loaded into `Bronze layer` after checking the data quality and by removing the first rows if it matches the table headers.